-For current information about supported operating systems, Internet browsers, Microsoft[®] SQL Server[®], and other software, and about system requirements for servers and client workstations, refer to our Knowledgebase article ID 116801, available at https://support.na.sage.com/selfservice/viewdocument.do?externalId=116801.
+For current information about supported operating systems, Internet browsers, Microsoft[®] SQL Server[®], and other software, and about system requirements for servers and client workstations, refer to our Knowledgebase article System Requirements for Estimating v23.1.
 The system requirements are the minimum for a computer running Estimating with one SQL Server instance.
 Running several other business programs with multiple SQL Server instances may affect the performance of your system.